soominmyung/soominmyung/README.md

 <br>

-## 📊 Data is more than numbers; it’s the bridge between decisions and impact!
+## 📊 Data is more than numbers.
+It’s the bridge between decisions and impact!

 - I focus on turning raw data into **business insights and process improvements that create real value.**
 - My role is to ensure that **non-technical stakeholders** — from C-suite to colleagues and customers — **can benefit effortlessly from data.**